Have You Been the Victim of a Road Traffic Accident?

 If you have been the victim of a car accident where the other driver was uninsured or fled the scene, you can make a personal injury compensation claim to the Motor Insurers Bureau of Ireland (MIBI).
 The MIBI was set up for the purpose of compensating victims of road traffic accidents caused by uninsured and unidentified vehicles.

-If you have been involved in a road traffic accident and you have sustained a personal injury please phone us at 01 8744422 and a client care executive will be happy to help you.
+If you have been involved in a road traffic accident and you have sustained a personal injury please phone us at 01 8744422 or fill in our enquiry form and a client care executive will be happy to help you.
 All our client care executives are non-lawyers with a considerable track record of helping people through the many difficult issues that arise during the processing of a personal injury claim.
 They will also organise an appointment with an experienced personal injury solicitor.